ashutoshbw/ashutoshbw.github.io/content/blog/template-literals/index.md

 - **Remaining arguments**: These are the evaluated values of the _substitutions_.
 Note that these are not converted to strings from other types of values.

-The return value of tag function is the value of the tagged template.
-This value can be anything.

-That's it.
-Now you know how it works.
+That's all the theoretical stuff you need to know to be confident in using it.
 Do the exercises below to make sure you understand it really well.

 ## Exercises